Pay Intelligence · Early Access

 Know Where You Stand — and Where You're Headed

-Build your specialist profile to get a personalized pay band and a custom career achievement plan — showing exactly which credentials and moves get you to your target.
+Build your specialist profile to unlock a personalized pay band, employment type comparison, per diem calculator, and a custom career achievement plan.

 Build Your Free Profile

-Free forever for specialists · No spam · No recruiter calls without permission
+Free forever for specialists · No recruiter calls without permission · No spam

 Frequently Asked Questions

-Common questions about rotating equipment pay and how MechTie sources its data.
+Common questions about rotating equipment pay, employment types, and how MechTie sources its data.

 How does the career achievement plan work?

 You set a target hourly rate or annual salary.
 MechTie compares your current profile — your OEM credentials, years of experience, employment type, and target region — against the market data for where you want to land.
 It then generates a ranked list of moves: which certifications give the biggest pay lift, what experience milestones move you to the next tier, and whether a region or sector shift would close the gap faster.
-The plan recalculates automatically as you update your profile, so it reflects your actual progress over time.
+The plan recalculates automatically as you update your profile.

 How much does a reciprocating compressor mechanic make?